NMKRV College Logo

 About the Conference

 These efforts reflect development models that are not only environmentally sustainable but also socially inclusive and culturally resonant.
-However, challenges remain in terms of systematic documentation, scientific validation, and mainstream acceptance of IKS.
-Therefore, the conference will focus on a multidimensional approach that combines traditional wisdom with modern science, policy support, and educational reform.
+However, challenges remain in terms of systematic documentation, scientific validation and mainstream acceptance of IKS.
+Therefore, the conference will focus on a multidimensional approach that combines traditional wisdom with modern science, policy support and educational reform.

-The conference will emphasize the need to preserve, adapt, and scale these knowledge systems to create resilient and sustainable futures.
+The conference will emphasise the need to preserve, adapt and scale these knowledge systems to create resilient and sustainable futures.
 Additionally, it will explore the synergies between IKS and the SDGs, highlighting how traditional practices can align with the global agenda for 2030.
 In an era of uncertainty, integrating IKS and the SDGs fosters sustainability through traditional practices, bridging the gap between modern science and ancient wisdom.

 Review Process